Air-sac mites live in the respiratory tract of birds.

 Often it remains in dormancy within the respiratory tract for extended periods of time.

-Stressful periods (breeding, molting and high temperatures) triggers maturity of the air-sac mite.
+Stressful periods (breeding, moulting and high temperatures) triggers maturity of the air-sac mite.

 All mite products on the market to kill the air-sac mite cause no harm to the nymph stage.